xBromsson/elixir_rpg/README.md

 ### Project Scope
   - Core Features of Elixir_RPG:
     - Contextual Entity Creation Using Ai
       - Campaigns, Worlds, Cities, Buildings, NPCs, Items, Monsters.
+      - User should have range of control over how the Ai generates entities
+      - User should be able to edit all attributes manually
+    - Map creation using Ai
+    -   User should be able to control output
+    -   User should be able to manually link generated cities to the map
-    -
+    -   edit using dalle?
+    - Plot creation using Ai.
+Contextual?

   - Other Possible Features of Elixir_RPG: